konsoletyper/SpineDemo/README.md

 # TextDemo
-A demo for using text in AcornUI
+A demo for using spine in AcornUI